West Indian Americans: National Caribbean American Heritage Month

 National Caribbean American Heritage Month is celebrated in June.
-The heritage month was first officially observed in 2006, after being unanimously adopted by the House of Representatives on June 27, 2005 in H. Con.
+The heritage month was first officially observed in 2006, after being unanimously adopted by the House of Representatives on June 27, 2005, in H. Con.
 Res.
 71, sponsored by Congresswoman Barbara Lee, recognizing the significance of Caribbean people and their descendants in the history and culture of the United States.

 The Senate adopted the resolution on February 14, 2006, which was introduced by Senator Chuck Schumer of New York.

 On June 5, 2006, George W. Bush issued a presidential proclamation declaring than June be annually recognized as National Caribbean American Heritage Month to celebrate the contributions of Caribbean Americans (both naturalized and US citizens by birth) in the United States.
 Since the declaration, the White House has issued an annual proclamation recognizing June as National Caribbean-American Heritage Month.

-The Institute of Caribbean Studies based in Washington DC is the lead organization behind the Campaign which led to the establishment of Caribbean American Heritage Month.
+The Institute of Caribbean Studies (ICS), based in Washington DC, is the lead organization behind the campaign that led to the establishment of Caribbean American Heritage Month.
+The ICS was founded by Dr. Claire Nelson in 1993.